ngntrgduc/Flood-It/README.md

 ## Features

-- 10 x 10 board, 6 colors, Infinity Level (Randomly generated)
+- 10 x 10 board, 6 colors, Infinity Level (Randomly generated).
 - Simple yet addictive strategy game, and also a time killer.
-Chilling and relaxing
+Chilling and relaxing.
-- Customize your theme at [color.py](https://github.com/ngntrgduc/Flood-It/blob/master/color.py)
+- Customize your theme at [color.py](https://github.com/ngntrgduc/Flood-It/blob/master/color.py).

 ## How to play